J-DubApps/EndpointPilot/README.md

 </p>

 At first EndpointPilot will only offer Config Mgmt of user profiles on managed Windows Endpoints during its closed Alpha testing.
-EndpointPilot is able to manage settings in either *on-prem* ***Office*** or ***Remote-Work scenarios***.
-It functions a lot like a logon script, but runs locally via Agent (or Scheduled Task, in some configurations).
+EndpointPilot currently can manage settings in either *on-prem* ***Office*** or ***Remote-Work scenarios***.
+It functions a lot like a logon script, but runs locally via Agent.
 EndpointPilot's PowerShell code is directed by ***x-OPS.JSON*** directive files, which tells EP's scripts what to do (each line within each **x-OPS.JSON*** govern the actions each config sript undertakes).
-A Json Editor GUI Tool is included for managing ***x-OPS.JSON*** JSON directive file.  **Think of *EP* as an alternative to [GPO/GPP](https://learn.microsoft.com/en-us/windows-server/identity/ad-ds/manage/group-policy/group-policy-processing) or [Intune Policy CSP](https://learn.microsoft.com/en-us/windows/client-management/mdm/policy-configuration-service-provider)**.
-Because **EP** operates *independent of* a Windows PC Endpoint's AD, Intune, or NinjaOne status -- so it can be a great config-mgmt add-on for use with those environments.
+A very basic Json Editor GUI Tool is included for managing ***x-OPS.JSON*** JSON directive files.  **Think of *EP* as an alternative to [GPO/GPP](https://learn.microsoft.com/en-us/windows-server/identity/ad-ds/manage/group-policy/group-policy-processing) or [Intune Policy CSP](https://learn.microsoft.com/en-us/windows/client-management/mdm/policy-configuration-service-provider)**.
+Because **EP** operates *independent of* a Windows PC Endpoint's AD, Intune, or NinjaOne status -- so it can be a useful config-mgmt add-on for use with those environments.

 ### EndpointPilot addresses the following use-case scenarios:

-1. Hybrid/Remote staff needing persistent sysadmin settings on their Windows PC endpoints, even when they infrequently restart.
+1. Hybrid/Remote staff needing persistent settings applied to their Windows PC endpoints, even when they infrequently restart.
-2. Where timely settings-placement needs to occur outside of the logon/restart process, independent of Corporate VPN or Intune-visibility status.
+2. Where timely settings-placement needs to occur outside of the logon/restart process, independent of Corporate VPN or visibility status to Intune/NinjaOne.
 3. Hybrid Domain-Joined PCs where Intune Configuration Profiles/CSP or Active Directory GPP settings are not always feasible, or need to occur at a different cadence than default.
-4. GPO/GPP-processing is slow over a cloud-based VPN.
+4. GPO/GPP-processing TTL / latency over a corporate VPN.

-EndpointPilot runs locally on the PC endpoint itself, as a repeating Scheduled Task, so it does not require line-of-sight to a Domain Controller NETLOGON share or a Logon Script GPO.
+EndpointPilot runs locally on the PC endpoint itself, and does not require line-of-sight to Domain Controllers or other legacy corporate infrastructure (Netlogon/GPO/etc).
 Its runtime components (primarily PowerShell and JSON files) are staged onto a PC endpoint under each user's profile at %LOCALAPPDATA%\EndpointPilot (C:\Users\Username\AppData\Local\EndpointPilot).
 See [Roadmap](#roadmap) for system-agent (run as SYSTEM) plans.

 EndpointPilot's running config and common operations stored in ***three*** (3) *JSON*-formatted ***directive files***.
 The key-value pairs in the directive files are processed similar in concept to "*Playbooks*", but are simpler in design and function.